idio-lang/DIPS/source/implementing-idio/style.rst

 until the next developer comes along.

-A rare exception is something like the printing of :lname:`C` types in :file:`util.c` where there the outer switch allows :lname:`C` types into the clause but non inside as the clause is already guarded.
+A rare exception is something like the printing of :lname:`C` types in :file:`src/util.c` where, there, the outer switch only allows :lname:`C` types into the clause and therefore there are fewer inside as the clause is already guarded.

 That said, I've managed to fall foul in forgetting to include one of the :lname:`C` types further in...
 So, maybe a ``default`` clause